Advanced-Database/RepCrec/README.md

 - Output always goes to the standard output.

 ## Use reprounzip
-You can also use _reprounzip_ to unpack and run the `repcrec.rpz` package.
+You can also use _reprounzip_ to unpack and run the `repcrec.rpz` package, which includes 5 test cases.

 #### Install reprounzip on CIMS server
 To use _reprounzip_ on CIMS servers, first upload the `repcrec.rpz` file to